ChrisDeligio/ChrisDeligio/README.md

 - 👋 Hi, I’m @ChrisDeligio
-- 👀 I’m interested in machine learning
+- 👀 I'm interested in machine learning
-- 🌱 I’m currently learning cnns
+- 🌱 I'm currently looking into  MLOps.

 <!---
 ChrisDeligio/ChrisDeligio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.